-Any original issue at a discount to the Principal Amount of the Notes will be treated as Interest for tax purposes, and the discount income will be deemed to accrue to the Noteholder on a yield to maturity basis as if such Noteholder were to hold the Notes until maturity.
-Any original issue premium over the Principal Amount of the Notes will also be treated as Interest for tax purposes and will be taken into account in calculating the return to the Noteholder on a yield to maturity basis as if such Noteholder were to hold the Notes until maturity.
+Any discount that arises pursuant to the original issue of the Notes will be treated as Interest for tax purposes, and the amount of the discount will be deemed to accrue to the Noteholder on a yield to maturity basis as if such Noteholder were to hold the Notes until the Maturity Date.

+Any original issue premium over the Principal Amount of the Notes will also be treated as Interest for tax purposes and will be taken into account in calculating the return to the Noteholder on a yield to maturity basis as if such Noteholder were to hold the Notes until the Maturity Date.